rust-lang/ena/README.md

 The name "ena" comes from the Greek word for "one".

+### Features

+By default, you just get the union-find implementation.
+You can also opt-in to the following experimental features:

+- `bench`: use to run benchmarks (`cargo bench --features bench`)
+- `congruence-closure`: opt-in to the congruence closure implementation.
+This requires petgraph and is nightly only (since it uses `impl Trait`).

 ### License

 Like rustc itself, this code is dual-licensed under the MIT and Apache